-Until recent years, the only schools in the United States that required uniforms were private institutions.
-Yet the debate over the pros and cons of requiring school uniforms and their effect on communities and kids' individuality continues to rage on as people debate whether or not uniforms make a difference.
-Understand the history of and facts on school uniforms to grasp why they are such a hot topic debate.
+Until recent years, the only schools in the United States that required uniforms were exclusive private schools.
+But the debate over the pros and cons of requiring school uniforms in public schools continues to rage.

 In the 16th century, England was the first nation to require school uniforms.
 But these uniforms were not to be worn by elite students; they were to distinguish the poor children attending charity schools from other children.
 It wasn't until 300 years later that students who attended the better English public schools began wearing uniforms.
 Once this became the norm, it blossomed into an obsession, as well as a way to effect social and cultural control over the students.

 The arguments over requiring school uniforms in American public schools began in the 1980s, with such comments as preventing individuality or freedom of expression at the top of the list of reasons against doing so.
 However, arguments for school uniforms have included reducing peer pressure to have the latest designer clothing and saving parents money on their children's clothing by requiring the same uniform every year.

 Those who support school uniforms argue that if all of the students are wearing the same clothing, they will take school more seriously instead of worrying about what they're wearing.
 Since many places of employment also require uniforms, this will prepare the students for future jobs, and gang violence will decrease because members will be unable to identify their rivals by their clothing.